MikeDacre/tmux-zsh-vim-titles/README.md

 Note, you can chose not to install the vim plugin, in which case either you will end up with `vim:<path>` in the title, or another title produced internally by vim, depending on your settings.

+If `tmux_set_window_status` is true, then the window-name will be automatically changed also, and for the window running vim the current-window-status-format will be updated to use the terminal title instead of window name, which allows more vim sugar in the title.
+One side-effect of this is that if you have multiple panes running with vim in some of them and non-ZSH shells (or ZSH without this plugin installed) in the others, then the current-window-status-format will not be updated on leaving vim, which could give the other panes a long title.